OpenCloses in 37 days

 Production of events or festivals.

-Professional artistic activities and services that improve artists’ working conditions.
+Professional artistic activities and services that improve the working conditions of professional artists.

 Who can I contact for more information about the Project Funding for organizations?